 Unlike drums, bass is both a heavily rhythmic and melodic instrument.
 While every kick drum hit is largely the same tone, the dynamics on a bass can change for every note the bassist plays, which makes nailing the low-end on bass a lot more like hitting a moving target.
 If the bass part has a lot of movement, you may have to make further adjustments using automation.

 When mixing bass guitar, don’t get discouraged if it takes a while to get the track just where you want it – bass can be the most difficult instrument to manage in a mix.
 If you get off track, call up some of your favorite recordings and listen closely to how the bass interacts with the kick in the mix.
-With patience, practice, and focus, you’ll be able to nail the right sound for your rhythm section.
+With patience, practice, focus, and these bass mixing tips you’ll be able to nail the right sound for your rhythm section.

 iZotope makes innovative products that inspire and enable people to be creative.
 Based in Cambridge, Massachusetts, iZotope has spent over a decade developing award-winning products and audio technologies for professionals and hobbyists alike.
 Used by millions of people in over 50 countries, iZotope products are a core component of GRAMMY-winning music studios, Oscar and Emmy-winning film and TV post production studios, and prominent radio studios, as well as basement and bedroom studios across the globe.
 Through a robust licensing program, iZotope also powers products made by industry partners such as Adobe, Avid, Microsoft, and Sony. iZotope was recently honored with an Emmy® Award for Outstanding Achievement in Engineering Development for its flagship audio repair suite, RX®.